NC State Extension Publications

 Skip to Residential Recomendations

 In warm weather, parasitic wasps, lady beetles, syrphid fly maggots, lace wings and other predaceous insects may feed on aphids so that aphid populations may decrease rapidly.
 Aphid populations are sometimes devastated by Cephalosporium lecanii, a fungus that infects aphids as a sort of super athlete's foot disease.
 Because ornamental plants are somewhat sensitive to pesticides, water plants thoroughly before spraying them and try to treat them early in the morning or late in the evening so that the pesticide residue is dry before the plants are exposed to direct sunlight.
-An insecticidal soaps or horticultural oil should give adequate control of aphids although a number of other pesticides are labeled and should give adequate control.
+An insecticidal soap or horticultural oil should give adequate control of aphids although a number of other pesticides are labeled and should give adequate control.
 Insecticidal soaps and horticultural oils have less impact on beneficial insects that do the pyrethroids now widely labeled for home landscape use.

 References